palestne/palestne.github.io/docs/chapter-1.md

 It is extremely important that you make your first trip count.
 You'll likely have ~250k from Wintertodt, so if you don't come back with some loot to sell you're in for a rough time.
 I'll let you figure out where to sell the loot.
 If you do wipe and need to make another 50k for another entrance fee there are methods to make some 'quick' cash (ie steel plate body spawn in wilderness).
 Do not depend on these, make your first trip count!

-- [ ] Do wilderness course till 77 agility, particularly 1.5m exp
+- [ ] Wilderness course till 76 agility, particularly 1.45m exp

-We'll eventually want 80 agility for the Cerb shortcut, so 77 plus quest rewards will get us 80 down the line.
+We'll eventually want 80 agility for the Cerb shortcut, so 76 plus quest rewards will get us 80 down the line.

 With more money than we know what to do with we have completed chapter 1, and head to setting up our [transportation network](chapter-2.html).